Fractional excretion of sodiumFE sodium; FENa

 How to Prepare for the Test

-Eat a normal diet with a normal amount of salt, unless otherwise instructed by your doctor.
+Eat your normal foods with a normal amount of salt, unless otherwise instructed by your health care provider.

 Why the Test is Performed

-The test is usually done for patients who are severely ill with acute kidney insufficiency.
+The test is usually done for people who are very ill with acute kidney disease .
 The test helps determine if the drop in urine production is due to reduced blood flow to the kidney or to kidney damage itself.